Food and fuel trump graft for Turkey's local elections

 Gokcek’s aid boxes would have little impact here.

-“I vote for my honor, not for money.
+“I vote for my honour, not for money.
 No matter how much money they’d give me, I’d never vote for them,” said Zekiye, a 69-year old former school teacher.

-Additional reporting by Gulsen Solaker; Editing by Nick Tattersall and Will Waterman
+(Additional reporting by Gulsen Solaker; Editing by Nick Tattersall and Will Waterman)